Description

 - Common: Nausea, diarrhea, vomiting, constipation, decreased appetite

-- Cardiovascular: Increased heart rate (modest)
+- Heart: Increased heart rate (modest)

 - Serious: Rare, pancreatitis risk (class effect)

-- Tolerability: Good, established safety profile
+- Tolerability: Good, set up safety profile

 Retatrutide: